berndporr/iir1/README.md

 ### Unit tests

 Run unit tests by typing `make test` or just `ctest`.
-These test if after a delta pulse all filters relax to zero and that their outputs never become NaN.
+These test if after a delta pulse all filters relax to zero, that their outputs never become NaN and if the Direct Form I&II filters calculate expected sequences by comparing them from results created by the output of scipy's `sosfilt`.

 ## Documentation